grails-guides/gorm-ratpack/README.md

-# gorm-without-grails
+# gorm-ratpack
-Using gorm without using grails
+Using gorm with Ratpack